nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/Nesting_generation.md

 - This caan also be called in the script: `../bin/Nesting_noresm/Generate_nesting_files_year.sh $year`
 - The bias corection happend in this step, se below for how to make files for bias correction.
 - For NorESM, the files for bias correction can be found on Fram in /cluster/projects/nn9481k/NORESM_bias/
+- Once the ESM files have been prepared the nesting condioting can be generated using the following command:
+  `../bin/Nesting_noresm/noresm_to_hycom.sh ../../TZ4a0.10/expt_01.1/ ../../NORESM_Nesting/thetao_Omon_NorESM2-MM_historical_r1i1p1f1_gr_195512_extrap.nc`
+  this must be called from the experiment-directory of ESMa1.00

 ## Biogeochamical nesting: Download the nesting-files needed: for physics: no3, po4, si, o2, these are decadal files.
 		a.
 In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions.